Bringing a Company Incorporated in Jersey to an End

 If this power was invoked, an interested party may nevertheless seek to have the company reinstated (we explain the process of doing that here) within 10 years from the date of the dissolution.

 This briefing is only intended to give a summary of the subject matter.
 It does not constitute legal advice.
-If you would like legal advice or further information, please contact us using the details below.
+If you would like legal advice or further information on how to bring a company incorporated in Jersey to an end, please contact our Business Law team.